aws-greengrass/aws-greengrass-cli/src/main/java/com/aws/greengrass/cli/util/logs/README.md

-# Evergreen Log Tool User Guide
+# Greengrass Log Tool User Guide

 ## Overview

-The goal of this log tool is to improve the customer experience of processing and analyzing Evergreen logs, by supporting customer’s queries from Evergreen CLI to parse/filter log files and displaying human-readable information.
+The goal of this log tool is to improve the customer experience of processing and analyzing Greengrass logs, by supporting customer’s queries from Greengrass CLI to parse/filter log files and displaying human-readable information.

 ## Requirements

-Evergreen Log Tool is a part of AWS Greengrass CLI.
+Greengrass Log Tool is a part of AWS Greengrass CLI.
 To download and install the latest iteration, clone the repo from https://github.com/aws/aws-greengrass-cli, and run the installation commands from [here](https://github.com/aws/aws-greengrass-cli/blob/master/README.md#installation).

-Evergreen Log Tool currently only supports parsing log information in JSON format.
-Hence, for log tool to function correctly, use ``-Dlog.fmt=JSON`` and ``-Dlog.store=FILE`` in launch command of Evergreen Kernel to make sure that kernel emits log files in JSON format.
+Greengrass Log Tool currently only supports parsing log information in JSON format.
+Hence, for log tool to function correctly, use ``-Dlog.fmt=JSON`` and ``-Dlog.store=FILE`` in launch command of Greengrass Nucleus to make sure that Greengrass emits log files in JSON format.

 ## Getting Help